Our Leadership Team

 Dr Roger Clarke (Vice Chair)

-Roger is Chair of Friends of the Earth and a board member of the National Forest Company.
-He was formerly CEO at the Youth Hostels Association, a Director at the Countryside Agency and a Director at the Scottish Council for Voluntary Organisations.
-Roger has served as a member of or advisor to many boards, including the Civil Society Advisory Board at DEFRA, Natural England, English Nature, the Peak District National Park Authority, Think Global, the Canal and River Trust, the Heritage Lottery Fund, the Woodland Trust, the Conservation Volunteers, the European Federation of Youth Hostel Associations and Woodbrooke Quaker Study Centre.
-Roger has a BA in geography from Oxford University and a PhD from McGill University, Montreal.
+Roger is a director of the Joseph Rowntree Reform Trust.
+He is a former Chair of Friends of the Earth and the Civil Society Advisory Board at DEFRA.
+He was CEO at the Youth Hostels Association, a director at the Countryside Agency and a director at the Scottish Council for Voluntary Organisations.
+Roger has served as a board member of Natural England, the Peak District National Park Authority and various other public and charitable organisations.
+Roger has a geography degree from Oxford University and a PhD from McGill University, Montreal.

 Nigel qualified as a Chartered Accountant in 1974.
 After 20 years in the profession and in investment banking, he moved to ActionAid as finance director in 1994.
 There he oversaw the transformation of the organisation from a small UK-based charity into an international federation of local NGOs, based in the South.
 He took a particular interest in issues of financial and operational performance and accountability and of resource allocation.
 He left ActionAid at the end of 2009.
-He is currently a trustee of two other UK NGOs.
 He was awarded an OBE for services to international development in 2010.

 Brenda provides consultancy services in civil society capacity development, primarily within the international development sector.
 Previously a Director at INTRAC (International NGO Training & Research Centre), she has worked on consultancies with a diverse range of International NGOs, Social Movements, Official Aid Agencies and local non-governmental organisations across the world.
 Brenda also worked for Oxfam and for Progressio in the past, with a focus on the Latin America & Caribbean region – a part of the world which continues to fascinate and engage Brenda’s interest.
 Brenda has an MSc in Management Development and Social Responsibility from Bristol University.

 Graham is a freelance Consultant with more than 30 years of experience in international development.
 After working with Christian Aid, he was involved in the development of Traidcraft and Traidcraft Exchange.
 He was the founder chair of the European and World Fair Trade organisations and of the Fairtrade Foundation and a founder board member of Just Exchange in South Africa and Amka in Tanzania.
-Graham was a trustee of SolarAid and a board member of its social venture company SunnyMoney (Kenya).
-Graham has been a consultant to FLO-CERT, CBI, Progressio, Gatsby Foundation and Comic Relief.
-He is the chair of The Heart of Teesdale Landscape Partnership.
+Graham was a trustee of Progressio (CIIR) and SolarAid and a board member of social venture company SunnyMoney (Kenya).
+Graham has been a consultant to Fairtrade International, FLO-CERT, CBI, Progressio, Gatsby Foundation, Imani and Comic Relief.
+He is the chair of Northern Heartlands Great Place Scheme and a Trustee of Northern Heartlands CIO, he was also Chair of the Heart of Teesdale Landscape Partnership.